optivem/optivem.github.io/_pages/codex/vision.md

 			<div class="card-header">Strong clear vision</div>
 			<div class="card-body">
 				<h4 class="card-title"></h4>
 				<p class="card-text">The foundation of successful organization lies in strong and crystal-clear vision statements which are "lived" through the minds of people across all the organizational levels.
-Decisions are made based on moving the organization one step closer to the vision.
-The vision strengthens bonds between employees and promotes trusting relationships with clients.</p>
+Employees are motivated by achieving goals which move the organization towards the vision.
+The vision sends a clear message to the customers and promotes trusting relationships.</p>
 			</div>
 		</div>